BareBones-RPG/BareBones-RPG.github.io/README.md

 100. **X-Ray Vision:** You gain X-Ray vision.

 ## Spell Mishap
+This rule operates similarly to Critical or Fumble rules.
+When rolling dice for an ESSENCE check, if both 1s and 6s appear on the same roll, the outcome is determined as follows:

-This is similar to the **Critical or Fumble rule**.
-If 1s and 6s are rolled together, if there are more 6s than 1s, it is ruled a success.
-If there are more 1s than 6s on the single roll, it is ruled a fumble. **Magic is a dangerous power** in which only the bravest or the foolish will dabble with.
-The GM may consult this table whenever multiple ones are rolled on a single ESSENCE roll.
-Alternatively, inflict damage against the spell caster equal to the number of rolled 1s.
+- If there are more 6s than 1s, the roll is considered a success.
+- If there are more 1s than 6s, the roll is ruled a fumble.

+**Magic is a perilous power, only to be tampered with by the bravest or most foolish**.
+The GM can consult the following table when multiple ones are rolled on a single ESSENCE roll.
+Alternatively, the GM may choose to inflict damage on the spell caster equal to the number of rolled 1s rolled against casting player's Hit Points or Essence.

 | Roll | Spell Mishap                                            |
 |------|---------------------------------------------------------|